 - The Low Mold Diet by Dr Jill Carnahan

 - The Bulletproof Diet by Dave Asprey.
-This article from the site titled “Our Moldy World” is also incredibly eye opening.
+This article titled “Why Mycotoxins are Kryptonite” is also very eye-opening.

 - Moldy documentary by Dave Asprey